-The most commonly used methods of surveying clients involve contacting the customer via letter, phone, or e-mail.
+The most commonly used methods of surveying clients involve contacting the customer via letter, telephone, or email.
 Other methods that are used – at a considerably larger expense – include face-to-face interviews and focus groups.
-Each of these methods has advantages and disadvantages that deserve discussion before embarking on a program of customer evaluation.
+Each of these methods has advantages and disadvantages.

 Related Customer Surveys